Top 20 Tips For Buying Rental Properties

 Be sure to check the local tax information before investing.

-In America, it is easier to find a rental property that should abide by the 1% rule.
+It is easier to find a rental property in America than in Asia that abides by the 1% rule.

 If your total purchase price of an income property is $100,000, the rule of rule-of-thumb states that the monthly rental income should equal or be greater than 1% – $1000